Michigan Association of Service Coordinators

 ARTICLE IV – OFFICERS

 Section 1.
 The Officers shall be President, Vice President, Secretary and Treasurer.
 Each Officer shall be current member in good standing.
 All Officers shall be elected for a term of two (2) years, with a maximum of two (2) consecutive terms per position.
-The four (4) Officers will constitute the Executive Board, plus a member-at-large who will be the immediate past president.
+The four (4) Officers will constitute the Executive Board, plus a member-at-large who will be the immediate past president and a Social Media manager.

 Section 2.
 The nominating committee shall put forth a slate of officers’ candidates for open positions annually if needed for election in November.